pallets/click/docs/arguments.rst

 Environment Variables
 ---------------------

-Arguments can only pull from explicit environment variables, that is the name of the environment variable(s) must be passed into ``click.argument``.
+Arguments can use environment variables.
+To do so pass the name of the environment variable(s) into ``click.argument``.

-Example usage checking one environment variable:
+Checking one environment variable:

 .. click:example::